marstonmusicinfo@gmail.com

 Car Parking

 It is hoped that, with the kind permission of the owners of Marston House, parking in dry weather will be permitted in the field next to the church.
 It will be signposted at the bottom of Cheese Hill.
 Should the field be unavailable for any reason, please park on the left hand side of Cheese Hill between the entrance to Marston House and the turning to the church.
 For those with mobility issues parking will be available in the small church car park at the top of the track next to Church Lodge.
 Please follow the directions of a steward who will be available for the most attended events.
 For most events you might find it useful to bring a torch with you.
-Occasionally the road and access may be a little muddy.
+Occasionally the road and access may be a little muddy so stiletto heels may not be suitable.

 Wheelchair Access

-To the church will require stewards' assistance across the grass following a former hard track (which has now grassed over) from the car park.
+Access to the church will require stewards' assistance across the grass following a former hard track (which has now grassed over) from the car park.
 Unfortunately not an easy route but the best we have.
-Step ramps are available.
+Step ramps are available to go inside the church and to access the toilet.
 For assistance please notify stewards when you arrive at the car park.

 Tickets.